nickgerace/dotfiles/CHANGING_THEMES.md

 ## Relevant Tools

-This is a list of relevant tools who may be reliant on the theme:
+This is a list of relevant tools who are reliant on the theme:

 - `bat`
 - `fastfetch`